 Top Picks: Best Bird Feeders for Small Birds

 To attract and support small birds in your garden you need the right bird feeders.
-This blog explains what are the best bird feeders for small birds, why they work and how to choose the right one for you.
+Our blog explains what are the best bird feeders for small birds, why they work and how to choose the right one for you.

-Why Bird Feeders for Small Birds
+Why Buy Bird Feeders for Small Birds?

-Additionally providing food to wild birds through well designed feeders can boost bird numbers.
+Additionally providing bird seeds to wild birds through well designed feeders can boost bird numbers.
 For example the recovery of goldfinch populations has been attributed to better garden feeding.
 By providing a food source we help individual birds survive and contribute to the overall health and diversity of local bird populations.
 This in turn creates a balanced ecosystem in our local area, more biodiversity and we get to see more bird species in our gardens.
 The presence of these small birds brings life, colour and natural pest control to our outdoor spaces, making bird feeding a win win for the birds and you.

 Bird Feeders for Small Birds